aiver-workshop/intro-algo/README.md

 2. Configure the Python interpreter by `File` -> `Settings...` -> `Project: intro-algo` -> `Python Interpreter` -> `Add` -> `Conda Environment` -> `Existing environment` -> select Anaconda environment directory of py37-smu

 ### Environment variable - Secret info management
 :warning: **This folder contains sensitive information!
-Never share or check-in**
+Never share or check-in the files**
 | The simplest way and the wrong way to handle credentials is to hardcode it in our code. |
 | --- |